The road from resistance to revelry is a long and winding route.

 Still I understand the need for presence, for promotion.
 In fact, much of my work is publicity and promotion — see Words at Work.
 I give voice to small business, big business, to the haves and have-nots.
 When I'm not writing for business, I'm writing for fun — writing poetry, leading workshops, and sharing my love of, and gratitude for, words.
 See Events.

-And so, I am taking my own medicine.
-Despite my initial resistance, I have come to this: My website and blog — see Off the Page — doesn’t have to be all about me.
+And so, I have come to this: My website and blog — see Off the Page — isn't all about me.
 For now, it's a quiet place to share ideas.

 And so, let’s go.
 Not with the thunder of the self-absorbed, but in the same careful way a single line, when spoken softly, carries great weight.